Network-Aware Flexibility Requests for Distribution-Level Flexibility Markets: Case Study

 The first part of the social welfare is linked to procurement and is calculated once.
 It is the difference between the price of accepted requests and offers multiplied by the procured quantity.
-The second part corresponds to the costs resulting from real time dispatch, which are due to load shedding and curtailment.
-Those are calculated over 2'000 scenarios of wind realization, which are different than the ones used to evaluate the covariance matrix.
+The second part corresponds to the costs resulting from real-time dispatch, which are due to load shedding and curtailment.
+Those are calculated over 2,000 scenarios of wind realization, which are different from the ones used to evaluate the covariance matrix.
 The social welfare for the different test cases is shown in Figure~\ref{fig:SW}.
+Note that the values can be negative, which is due to the fact that there is some load shedding, for which the costs are considerably higher than the other prices.
 The more offers are available, the higher the social welfare.
-This is due to both the social welfare gained from the matches and the reduction of real time redispatching costs.
-The deterministic market with no zones (i.e. nodal-based) can perform significantly worse than the others, as we see here in the medium liquidity.
-It it consistent with the fact that it restricts the possibility of matches.
-Since less flexibility is procured, the real time costs, linked to load shedding in particular, are also higher.
+This is due to both the social welfare gained from the matches and the reduction of real-time redispatching costs.
+The deterministic market with no zones (i.e. Per-Node) can perform significantly worse than the others, as we see here in the medium liquidity.
+It is consistent with the fact that it restricts the possibility of matches.
+Since less flexibility is procured, the real-time costs, linked to load shedding in particular, are also higher.
 The performance of the deterministic market with zones is close to the one of the stochastic market in terms of social welfare.
-With less, larger clearing zones (4-Zones), more matches are allowed, so with similar redispatch costs, this can give an advantage to the deterministic market in terms of social welfare, but it means that some flexibility is not used.
+With fewer, larger clearing zones (4-Zones), more matches are allowed, so with similar redispatch costs, this can give an advantage to the deterministic market in terms of social welfare, but it means that some flexibility is not used.
 This happens when the zones are defined too large, which means that there exists congestions inside of the zone that prevent the activation of the procured flexibility.
-In Figure~\ref{fig:bids}, we can see that with 8-Zones, some down-flexibility is procured in bus 14, while the stochastic market does not have matches in this direction, because the location of the offers is not helpful.
-On this plot, we can also clearly see that with the zonal market, the procured flexibility corresponds to the quantity requested in bus 12 and 13, while the stochastic and zonal markets procure more at these buses.
+In Figure~\ref{fig:bids}, we can see that with 8-Zones, some downward flexibility is procured in bus 14, while the stochastic market does not have matches in this direction because the location of the offers is not helpful.
+On this plot, we can also clearly see that with the zonal market, the procured flexibility corresponds to the quantity requested in buses 12 and 13, while the stochastic and zonal markets procure more at these buses.